strimzi/proposals/028-service-binding.md

   secret: my-user
 ```

-The secret looks like this:
+The referenced secret contains the password and sasl.jaas.config in the SASL case, and certificate files in the mTLS case:

 ``` yaml
 apiVersion: v1